-Justine Cassell, Obed E. Torres, Scott Prevost The Media Laboratory Massachusetts Institute of Technology 20 Ames Street Cambridge, MA 02139 {justine,obed, prevost}@media.mit.edu
+Obed E. Torres, Justine Cassell, Scott Prevost

+The Media Laboratory

+Massachusetts Institute of Technology

+20 Ames Street

+Cambridge, MA 02139

+{obed,justine,prevost}@media.mit.edu

-0. Abstract
+Abstract

 This paper addresses the problem of designing conversational agents that exhibit appropriate gaze behavior during dialogues with human users.
-Previous research on gaze behavior has concentrated on its relationship to turn-taking phenomena [4,5,6].
-Recent work has incorporated some of these findings into the design of autonomous human-like conversational agents and interactive communicative humanoids [1,14].
+Previous research on gaze behavior has concentrated on its relationship to turn-taking phenomena [3,4,5].
+Recent work has incorporated some of these findings into the design of autonomous human-like conversational agents and interactive communicative humanoids [1,13].
 However, none of this research has examined the relationship between information structure and gaze behavior.
-In this paper we discuss why turntaking is not an adequate explanation for gaze behavior in conversation and why information structure should be integrated with turn-taking as an explanation for this behavior.
+In this paper we discuss why turn-taking is not an adequate explanation for gaze behavior in conversation and why information structure should be integrated with turn-taking as an explanation for this behavior.
 We then examine the relationship of gaze behavior to information structure and turn-taking through an empirical analysis of discourse transcripts for several dyadic conversations.
 A simple algorithm for assigning gaze behavior is proposed on the basis of the findings of this empirical analysis.
-We describe work in progress on implementing this algorithm in an autonomous conversational humanoid agent with the goal of producing more natural gaze behavior related to propositional content in humancomputer conversations.
+We describe work in progress on implementing this algorithm in an existent communicative humanoid agent [14] with the goal of producing more natural gaze behavior related to propositional content in human-computer conversations.

-1. Introduction
+Introduction

 The Turing test has always been conceived of as a test of the content of a computer's contribution to a conversation.
-That is, from typed output, we are supposed to try to tell whether text was generated by a human or a computer.
+That is, from typed output, we are able to tell whether text was generated by a human or a computer.
 Recent advances in speech technology have led us to conceive of a Turing test taken over the phone.
 What about a face-to-face Turing test?
 What kinds of behaviors would a computer have to exhibit to convince us that it was not a grey box but a living, breathing body?
 We are perhaps not ready today for such a competition, but we may be one day.
 This paper attempts to move the field of human-computer conversation in that direction -- in the direction of embodied dialogue with computers.
-In other work [1,3], we have concentrated on hand gestures, intonation, head movement, and gaze.
+In other work, we have concentrated on hand gestures, intonation, head movement, and gaze.
 The current work revisits the question of gaze and attempts to reconcile two competing approaches to the general question of generating nonverbal behaviors.